rlucente-se-jboss/intranet-test-certs/README.md

     sudo ./01-subscribe.sh

-Generate the needed keys and certificates by running the commands:
+On RHEL or OSX, generate the needed keys and certificates by running the commands:

     ./02-create-root-pair.sh
     ./03-create-intermediate-pair.sh